tovalgreene/tech-blog/README.md

 # Usage
 Viewing Posts: Visit the homepage to view all available blog posts.

 Signing Up/In: Click on the sign-up/sign-in link to access user-specific features.

 Creating Posts: Access the dashboard to create new blog posts.

 Editing Posts: Existing posts can be edited or deleted from the dashboard.

 Commenting: Add comments to blog posts by visiting individual post pages.

 # Logout
 Users can log out via the navigation link, ensuring their session is securely closed.

-Note: This CMS-style blog site is designed for ease of use, with a focus on user interaction and content management.
-Enjoy sharing and discussing ideas on this dynamic platform!